mr-superonion/FPFS_notebooks/README.md

-#sdet
+# FPFS notebooks

-A repository for shear response of detection
+A repository for notebooks used for FPFS paper publications